marcinkuzminski/rhodecode/docs/setup.rst

 - Set HTTP_X_URL_SCHEME in your http server headers, than rhodecode will recognize this headers and make proper https redirections
-- Alternatively, set the `force_https = true` in the ini configuration to force using https, no headers are needed than to enable https
+- Alternatively, change the `force_https = true` flag in the ini configuration to force using https, no headers are needed than to enable https

 Nginx virtual host example